-What is a Cyber Security Degree?
+What is a Cybersecurity Degree?

-In simplest terms, cyber security “includes protecting people, property and other assets from unauthorized access or modification,” Kinsey said.
-The field of cyber security is diverse.
-It’s important to note that cyber security is a professional field and not necessarily a job title.
+In simplest terms, cybersecurity “includes protecting people, property and other assets from unauthorized access or modification,” Kamyck said.
+The field of cybersecurity is diverse.
+It’s important to note that cybersecurity is a professional field and not necessarily a job title.

 - Secure network and infrastructure design

 A good cybersecurity professional ensures that your organization “runs smoothly by verifying that everything is functioning as expected," said Kamyck.
 As a cybersecurity professional, he said you may also search for anomalies, investigate incidents and help organizations and individuals recover from disasters.

 What Do You Do in a Cybersecurity Job?

 There is no one type of job that a professional in this field may hold.
 A cybersecurity degree is a qualification for a career in information security.
 Because of the profession's diverse skill set and focus, there's also an opportunity to select a path that interests you, according to Kamyck.